umarhassan-mitodl/1.040-spring-2004/content/pages/readings.md

 The required reading material will be drawn from three sources:

 *   The (unfinished) draft of the book: Peña-Mora, F., C. Anumba, J. Lyneis, L. Soibelman, M. Park, M. Samii, and K. Kalligeros. _System and Project Management._ MIT/Prentice Hall Textbook Series on Civil, Environmental and Systems Engineering.
 Prior to each lecture, the corresponding chapter of the book will be provided to students.
 Please do the required reading before each lecture.
-*   The online textbook: Hendrickson, Chris. _Project Management for Construction._ The book is available for viewing [online](https://www.cmu.edu/cee/projects/PMbook/) at no charge. ( An earlier edition is published in bound form by Prentice Hall (1989, ISBN: 0-13-731266-0) with co-author Tung Au and can still be ordered if students wish to have a hardcopy.)
+*   The online textbook: Hendrickson, Chris. _Project Management for Construction._ The book is available for viewing {{% resource_link "1369d756-04a5-43ce-a1b9-e29dc6a095bb" "online" %}} at no charge. ( An earlier edition is published in bound form by Prentice Hall (1989, ISBN: 0-13-731266-0) with co-author Tung Au and can still be ordered if students wish to have a hardcopy.)
 *   The book: O'Leary, and Acret. _Construction Nightmares._ BNI Publications Inc, 2001.
 ISBN: 1-55701-298-9.
 This book contains a series of stories (based on real-life incidents).
 The stories can be discussed in recitation, office hours or (by request) at designated periods in lecture.

 In addition to the required reader, or when the required reader does not cover the material taught in class, there will also be printed materials to be handed out at the beginning of each class.

 ### Course Introduction, Project Context

 Hendrickson, Chris.
-Chapter 1 in [Project Management for Construction](https://www.cmu.edu/cee/projects/PMbook/).
+Chapter 1 in {{% resource_link "1369d756-04a5-43ce-a1b9-e29dc6a095bb" "Project Management for Construction" %}}.
 Last Updated in Summer 2003.

 O'Leary, A., and J. Acret.
 Chapters 12 and 27 in _Construction Nightmares._ BNI Publications Inc, 2001.
 ISBN: 1-55701-298-9.